 The epistles were addressed “to the saints which are at Ephesus” (Eph.
 1:1), “to all the saints in Christ Jesus” (Phil.
 1:1), “to the saints and faithful brethren in Christ” (Col. 1:2).
 These were all living people.

-The Catholic process of making one a saint takes decades and sometimes centuries to certify one’s merit.
-Though there are exceptions, like in Josemaria Escriva de Balaguer’s case, it took just 27 years to make him a saint after his death.
+The Catholic process of making someone a saint usually takes decades and sometimes centuries, to certify their merit.
+There are exceptions, though, like in the case of Josemaria Escriva de Balaguer (founder of Opus Dei), it took 27 years to make him a saint after his death.
 Some of the criteria used are:

 5. An inquiry into the person’s life, conduct and writings.
 Isn’t it curious that the same John Paul II who venerated the Quran; fellowshiped with snake charmers and occult animists; embraced evolution; rejected salvation through Christ alone and protected thousands of paedophile priests passed the Catholic “saint quality control” system?
 Very convenient.